 320 grit Sandpaper

-Even if you don’t sand wood, the techniques covered in this project can be directly translated toward refinishing any wood surface.
+Even if you don’t sand wood, the techniques covered in this project can be directly translated toward refinishing or sanding live edge wood.

 There are several things that will be difficult to explain with words and images, so be sure to check out the video below!